ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 We may also implement an external queue canceling functionality.

 ## Open Issues

+### Rendering Iterating

+From preliminary tests it seems that typed array iteration is the most performant approach for rendering.
+Further inquiries will be made of apache-arrow dev team to make sure the best approach.

+### Highlights and Metadata

+We decided to use [arquero](https://uwdata.github.io/arquero/) to filter highlighted dies and metadata.
+This approach shows promise, but it may pose a risk.
+If it will be apparent that it's not useful, we will resort to reusing and adapting the existing logic.

+### Progress Indicator

 User Indication for [interactions in progress (>200ms)](https://web.dev/articles/inp) possibilities: